 In order for the Pu Erh tea to be completely safe to drink, you pour boiling hot water over your leaves.
-The rinse does not need to be long, it just needs to properly heat the leaves.
+The rinsing does not need to be extensive, it just needs to properly heat the leaves.

 Cooked And Aged Pu Erh Tea

 You need to be especially careful with aged and cooked Pu Erh teas.
 Aged Pu Erh tea ages through the growth and reproduction of microorganisms.
 In order for them to grow you give them adequate temperature and humidity.

 Over time both cooked and raw Pu Erh tea will grow bacteria and mold to some extent.
 Cooked Pu Erh is intentionally kept hot and wet in order for microorganisms to grow way faster.
 You will always need to rinse cooked and most aged Pu Erh teas.

 You can argue that young raw Pu Erh tea is relatively safe to drink without a rinse.
 You will need to deal with some dust, sand and maybe even a bug between the leaves.
 But neither bacteria nor mold will have had much time to grow.

 Cooked Pu Erh tea and aged Pu Erh tea from wet storage conditions tend to have intense flavor.
 Through one or more rinses, you can skip some off tasting infusions.

 You can directly start your sessions with the sweet and fruity taste that later infusions provide you.
 Most people that I know like to rinse their cooked Pu Erh tea two times for ten to fifteen seconds.
 Aged Pu Erh tea is rarely rinsed more than once and only for a few seconds.